Photulus/SnowAsh/README.md

 # SnowAsh
 SnowAsh GMS SourceCode
-A game made by Kamishi, the source code, art and music is made and owned by Kamishi
+A game made by Kamishi and Egg.